 Julian Tenison Woods

-Father Julian Tenison Woods (1832-1889) was a Catholic priest, who was ordained in Australia in 1857 and served in parishes in South Australia and Queensland.
-In 1873, he conducted his first geological survey in Malaysia, followed by others in Queensland, New South Wales, and the Northern Territory.
+Father Julian Tenison Woods (1832-1889) was a Catholic priest, who was ordained in Australia in 1857 and served in parishes in South Australia, and missioned in Tasmania, New South Wales and Queensland.
+He conducted geological surveys in Australia and then went to Malaysia in 1883.
+On his return to Australia in 1886, he conducted a further survey in the Northern Territory of South Australia.

-The items in this collection are just a small sample of his prodigious work, and they highlight is meticulous drawing and accounts of geological formations in Australia.
+The items in this collection are just a small sample of his prodigious work, and they highlight his meticulous drawing and accounts of geological formations in Australia.

 More of his writings can be found with the Sisters of Saint Joseph of the Sacred Heart who hold a unique collection of his correspondence with his friend, William Archer from 1863 to 1889 called The Archer Letters or in the The Biodiversity Heritage Library.